sonocotta/esp32-audio-dock/README.md

 ## Louder-ESP32

 The Louder-ESP32 is a top-of-the-range model that uses a modern, highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
 With 25W per channel stereo output, it packs a punch and can easily enliven living quarters or dorm rooms.
-It is highly efficient, but much more demanding for power when cranked; therefore, it also uses an external power adapter using a standard barrel jack.
+It is highly efficient, but much more demanding for power when cranked; therefore, it also uses an external power adapter using a standard  jack.
 This DAC has a built-in DSP, so you can have a lot of fun with complex EQ, soft-clipping, DRC compression, and AGL tools among other things.

 ![DSC_0013](https://github.com/sonocotta/esp32-audio-dock/assets/5459747/46ea4f10-c363-4623-b5d6-29e1135e5983)